jovald/gcp-serverless-data-pipeline/README.md

 ## What now

-I want to write this section only as an opinion and give ideas of how to end this pipeline as real king or queen of data.
+I want to write this section only as an opinion and give ideas on how to end this pipeline as a real queen or king of data.

 Also, you have to consider that this particular stage depends totally on the data or insights you want to obtain.
 [Felipe Hoffa](https://medium.com/@hoffa) illustrates different use cases and ideas using BigQuery, you should read him on Medium!

-### Query your BigQuery table
+### Query your table

 Two options (clearly more).

-First, remember the env variables? they are still util. if you run the next command, a BigQuery job will be excuted that consist of a query to count all the records on your table.
+First, remember the env variables? they are still util. if you run the next command, a BigQuery job will be executed that consist of a query to count all the records on your table.
 If you complete the steps above correctly, you will see at least one record counted.

 ```sh
 bq query --nouse_legacy_sql "SELECT COUNT(*) FROM $BQ_DATASET.$BQ_TABLE"